 (1) Install MiKTeX from the website.
 MikTeX is a really nice implementation of LaTeX.
 (2) Install an editor.
 A free editor is Texniccenter.
 Another editor that requires a password is Winedt.
 (3) Try compiling the following sample files.
 If it works, and a pdf or dvi or ps output is produced, well and good.
 Use the template for typesetting beautiful documents rich with mathematics, equations and graphics.

 All images must be in eps format.
 For example, figures made in Matlab in .fig format must be saved as *.eps and imported into the LaTeX source code.
-We normally use Adobe’s Photoshop and Illustrator for formatting of bitmapped and vector graphics respectively.
+We normally use Adobe’s Photoshop and Illustrator for the formatting of bitmapped and vector graphics respectively.
+However, it is also possible to employ a python script to generate your science-savvy plots.
+Another really useful technique is to employ the Physlab-developed application PhysPlot for creating graphical plots from data.